 People always try to distinguish true friends from friends from acquaintances, but in the end, I am finding that those labels are just things that we apply to pretend there is a difference and that we know how to define them.
 I don’t think a difference exists.
 And I have heard friendship built up as something noble and worthy, something like a faithful dog sticking by its master.
 That’s what true friendship is, people exclaim; but even a faithful dog will bite the hand that feeds it, sometimes for no reason at all.
 I am not saying there is not something special about a true friend, but by trying to get a ‘true’ friend to fit into a singularly defined space is trying to fit the square peg into the triangular hole – you might manage it, but only after knocking the sides down a bit and while you’re struggling with the task at hand, you’ve neglected the triangles that are laying about, waiting to be discovered.
-What I mean is this: we have all these characteristics that make for a good friend.
-I have heard people tell me that a good friend to them is someone who can just accept them the way they are, no questions asked.
-But acceptance does not mean not questioning.
-And it does not mean blind faith.
-I can accept you for who you are, the life you lead, but asking you questions about yourself and your choices does not make me less accepting.
-It means I am curious and interested in understanding.
-And accepting someone does not always mean that they will accept you in return – your idiosyncrasies, your needs and wants.
-I have known people who wanted me to accept them as they were, but challenged me constantly about not being more like them.
-And in the end, their friendship did not matter.
-To always be explaining yourself to someone, especially to a friend, perhaps shows a lack of a bond, a common thread, a link.
-But in the end, I think it just shows a lack of giving as good as you want to get.

 I have heard it said that friends – true friends – will stick by you through it all.
 But I don’t think that is always true.
 I think friends, like any other people in our life, have the right to walk away from us and our relationship when things are working, when the challenge is too great, or when they just need a breather.
 I don’t think friendship dies in the moment that you decide to step back from a friendship.
 Sometimes, it is the thing that strengthens it.
 Who else but a true friend could value you enough to leave it be instead of pushing it aside or worse, constantly harassing you about the situation?
 I have walked away from friendships, often not knowing if it was the right course, not knowing if we could ever be friends again and I have agonized.
 There are still times I agonize about choices in the past that I choose to make, but nonetheless it was often a decision I had to take to find my way forward without constantly looking back.
 And even now, there are friendships that have faltered and died in the moment but I still consider them friends.
 I would still be able to pour over why and how the person was necessary in my life, without feeling bitter or vengeful about it, even if I can still feel sad.
 They are no less or no more of a friend that the person who finds their way back to you when you step aside, even if it lasts no longer than the blink of an eye.